xypron/sispmctl/README.md

     systemctl start sispmctl.service

 The webserver supports basic authentication.
 To set the password create file /etc/sispmctl/password.
-The first line must contain the base64 encoded user and password, e.g user:password is encoded as dXNlcjpwYXNzd29yZA==.
-You can use the base64 command for encoding.
-Enter CRTL+D twice after the password.
+The first line must contain the colon separated and base64 encoded user and password, e.g user:password is encoded as dXNlcjpwYXNzd29yZA==.
+You can use the `base64` command for encoding.
+Enter CRTL+D twice after entering user:password.

     mkdir /etc/sispmctl
     # enter the base64 encoded user and password in the editor